AILocAR/PrNet/README.md

       `PrNet/Neural_Pseudorange_Correction/PrM_Bias_2020-05-14-US-MTV-1.csv`

 ## Post-processing Android Raw GNSS Measurements
 The post-processing codes (MATLAB) are used to calculate locations using Android raw GNSS measurements and the pseudorange errors predicted by PrNet.
-The codes are generally same as the pre-processing codes.
+The codes are generally the same as the pre-processing codes.

 The codes are put under: